 Can I use the BBB to find a bank?

 The BBB publishes profiles for retail, commercial, and investment banks, so you could use it to find a new place to keep your money.
-Remember, though; the BBB doesn’t guarantee how a bank will operate, though it does reflect its record of trustworthiness and transparency.
+While the BBB doesn’t guarantee how a bank will operate, it does provide a record of its trustworthiness and transparency.

 Do I need a business or checking account?